 - PayPal Smart Connect Card

 As we learned in our overview of PayPal’s consumer services, PayPal Credit isn’t actually a credit card.
-It’s simply a credit line that’s part of your online account and comes with some, but not many, benefits.
+It’s simply a credit line that’s part of your online account and comes with some benefits.
 The Smart Connect Card is similar, except you get a physical card.

 When people talk about PayPal’s credit card, 99% of the time they’re referring to the PayPal Extras MasterCard, which is an actual credit card provided by Synchrony Bank.
 This is what we’ll be focusing on for the remainder of this article.